chclaus/dt/README.md

 - Encodes a string to it's base64 representation
 - Decodes a base64 string to it's plain representation

+## Hash command
+Returns the hash representation of an input in different hash formats:
+- md5
+- sha1
+- sha256
+- sha3_256
+- sha3_512
+- sha512

 ## JWT command
 Decode, Encode and validate JWTs